 a.
 Hiring managers must use a title listed in the University Pay Plan to appoint non-student non-regular staff employees.

 b.
 Employees normally receive compensation at a rate equal to the minimum rate for the assigned title.
-However, hiring managers may appoint a non-regular staff employee at any rate above the minimum up to the maximum of the range with approval from his or her vice president.
+However, hiring managers may appoint a non-student non-regular staff employee at any rate above the minimum up to the maximum of the range with approval from their vice president.
 The University Pay Plan contains the minimum for classified and unclassified titles.
 Contact Human Resources to obtain the minimum for administrative titles.

 If paid hourly, hiring managers will calculate the hourly pay rate by using the following formula: monthly pay x twelve months / 2080 hours = hourly rate.

 10.05 Payment and Timekeeping – The university pays non-student non-regular employees twice a month.
 The overtime provisions described in UPPS No. 04.04.16, Overtime and Compensatory Time Policy, apply to non-student non-regular staff employees.
 Entry of hours worked are required through the university’s time entry system to assure payment.